dyd-arize/ezira-emohekat/README.md

 # Interview Project
 Small project to test developper skills.
 In this project you are required to deploy a simple application then investigate and resolve a few issues that have been inserted for the purpose of this exercise.
+The source files are provided.
 Once these issues have been resolved and the basic application is working, you will write an new application to load additional data into the database.

 ## Deployment

-Chose a Kubernetes environment of your choice and deploy the manifest included as part of this project.
+Chose a Kubernetes environment of your choice like GKE, EKS, or AKS.
+Deploy the manifest included as part of this project.

 	kubectl apply -f manifest.yaml